interlay/interlay.github.io/docs/vault/installation.md

 On startup, the Vault will automatically create or load the Bitcoin wallet using the keyname specified above and import additional keys generated from issue requests.

+?> We recommend saving the output of the logs.
+This will help you as the operator as well as the Interlay team to help debugging the Vault client should any errors arise.
+If you are unsure how to achieve this, we recommend using systemd for running the Vault client as it will provide an in-built way to store logs as described in [Step 6](#6-optional-start-the-vault-client-as-a-systemd-service).

 #### Successful Startup

 When your start your Vault client, you should see logs similar to this: